Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-The computational time required to obtain a trajectory for tube-CILQR-up, itube-CILQR, tube-MPC-up, and itube-MPC controllers are presented in Fig. 8(a), 8(b), 8(c), and 8(d), respectively.
-At early time steps ($t$ $<$ 200), the tube-CILQR-up and itube-CILQR algorithms require up to 5 and 10 ms, respectively, to generate a solution.
-By contrast, the MPC-based algorithms using the IPOPT software package required longer ($>$20 ms) to find solutions because finding an appropriate starting points for optimization is difficult in IPOPT due to its reliance on the interior-point method \cite{Wac06}.
-On average, the tube-MPC-up and itube-MPC algorithms required approximately 1.75 and 4.67 times longer, respectively, to yield control commands compared with itube-CILQR (Table III).
-Therefore, a clear trade-off between the itube-CILQR and itube-MPC algorithms in terms of computational burden and performance can be observed.
-Compared with itube-MPC algorithm, itube-CILQR had a lower computational cost.
-Moreover, it maintained satisfactory performance with a lateral error of less than 0.3 m on turn-1 [Figs. 3(a) and 6(a)].
-In accordance with these findings, the proposed itube-CILQR algorithm with the parameter setting in Figs. 3 and 4 was compared with its counterparts, the tube-MPC-up and itube-MPC algorithms, for vision-based maneuvers.
-The results are in the following section.
+The computational times required by the tube-CILQR-up, itube-CILQR, tube-MPC-up, and itube-MPC algorithms to generate a trajectory are displayed in Fig. 10(a), 10(b), 10(c), and 10(d), respectively.
+At early time steps ($t$ $<$ 200), the tube-CILQR-up and itube-CILQR algorithms required up to 5 and 10 ms, respectively, to generate a solution.
+Compared with these algorithms, the MPC-based algorithms required a longer time ($>$20 ms) to generate solutions.
+This result can be attributed to the difficulty exhibited by the IPOPT in finding appropriate starting points for optimization owing to its reliance on the interior-point method \cite{Wac06}.
+On average, compared with itube-CILQR, the tube-MPC-up and itube-MPC algorithms required approximately 1.71 and 4.32 times longer computational times, respectively, to generate control commands (Table IV).
+Therefore, a clear trade-off between computational burden and performance was observed for the itube-CILQR and itube-MPC algorithms.
+Compared with itube-MPC, itube-CILQR had a lower computational cost.
+Moreover, itube-CILQR maintained satisfactory performance, exhibiting a lateral error of less than 0.23 m at turn 1 [Fig. 5(a)].
+On the basis of the simulation results, the performance of the proposed itube-CILQR algorithm (using the parameter settings displayed in Figs. 5 and 6) was compared with that of the tube-MPC-up and itube-MPC algorithms in vision-based experiments, the results of which are described in the following section.

-\subsection{Vision-guided Lane-Keeping Experiments}
+\subsection{Vision-Guided Lane-Keeping Experiments}